Quadra-Fire owner Marcie knows exactly how to get her 4300 Step Top Wood Stove going.

-Whether you wake up to a cold fire or are ready to start a fire for the first time, you have one simple objective: Build the hottest possible fire in the shortest amount of time.
+Whether you wake up to a cold fire or start a fire in your wood stove for the first time, you have one simple objective: Build the hottest possible fire in the shortest amount of time.

 “The key to starting that first fire of the day is to make sure you build a good coal bed, because that’s when your stove will perform its best,” says Ken Gross, Quadra-Fire’s senior product manager.
 “You should create a fire that gives you a one-to two-inch layer of cherry-red coals that spread across surface of fire box.”

 The biggest mistake Gross sees in wood stove fire-building is impatience.
 “It’s not like you’re building a campfire outdoors, with oxygen flowing freely.
 A wood stove is a confined space, so you need to be mindful in building that coal bed.”